accesscode-2-1/unit-4/lessons/7_CoreJava.md

 }
 ```

-> **Hint:** As much as possible, place "special" values such as numbers and character strings in constant fields rather than directly into your code.
+> :star: **Hint:** As much as possible, place "special" values such as numbers and character strings in constant fields rather than directly into your code.
 This prevents duplication and makes it easier to find and change the values in the future.

 You can access a static field inside an instance of a class, through a instance, or directly from the class itself.